MicrosoftDocs/biztalk-docs/biztalk/core/schema-should-have-segments-in-the-following-order-st-se.md

 ---
 description: "Learn more about: Schema should have segments in the following order ST ....
 SE"
 title: "Schema should have segments in the following order ST ....
-SE | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+SE" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 8f4d1c6a-7d48-413a-9ef5-a0c49773dc16
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Schema should have segments in the following order ST ....
 SE
 ## Details